 Royal College of Paediatrics and Child Health and Royal College of Emergency Medicine

-It is recommended that the Royal College of Paediatrics and Child Health develop a key practice point within a decision support tool for suspected or known ingestion of button/coin cell batteries, and to be supported in this development by the Royal College of Emergency Medicine.
+It is recommended that the Royal College of Paediatrics and Child Health (RCPCH) develop a key practice point within a decision support tool for suspected or known ingestion of button/coin cell batteries, and to be supported in this development by the Royal College of Emergency Medicine.

 Association of Ambulance Chief Executives